Archdiocese of Santa Fe

-The Archdiocese of Santa Fe (Archidioecesis Sanctae Fidei in America Septentrionali, Arquidiócesis de Santa Fe) is a Latin Church ecclesiastical territory, or archdiocese, of the southwestern region of the United States in the state of New Mexico.
+The Archdiocese of Santa Fe (Archidioecesis Sanctae Fidei in America Septentrionali, Arquidiócesis de Santa Fe) is a Catholic archdiocese in the southwestern region of the United States in the state of New Mexico.
 While the mother church of the archdiocese, the Cathedral Basilica of St. Francis of Assisi, is in the city of Santa Fe, its administrative center is in the city of Albuquerque, approximately sixty miles away.
-The current archbishop is John Charles Wester, who was installed on June 4, 2015.
+The current archbishop is John Charles Wester.

-The archdiocese filed for bankruptcy in 2019, followed by a bankruptcy plan in 2022.

 Territory

 The Diocese of New Mexico comprises the counties of Rio Arriba, Taos, Colfax, Union, Mora, Harding, Los Alamos, Sandoval, Santa Fe, San Miguel, Quay, Bernalillo, Valencia, Socorro, Torrance, Guadalupe, De Baca, Roosevelt, and Curry.